Number of Trump's extremist judges Collins has confirmed as of the Senate adjournment in March 2020.

 - ISPs donate big after Collins’ Internet privacy repeal vote.
 In March 2017, Collins sided with Republicans to overturn an Obama-era rule that would have required Internet service providers (ISPs) to obtain customers’ permission before selling their data to a third party.
 The repeal allows ISPs to collect and sell customers’ private data, including medical, financial and other personal information.
 And there are reports that some ISPs are doing just that, possibly even in violation of other laws.
 In September 2019, Google and Comcast each gave the maximum contribution allowed by the FEC.
 Both Comcast and Google Fiber benefited from the repeal of the Internet privacy rule.
 See the roll call.

 VOTING TRENDS AND OTHER ACTIONS

 - Collins’ approval ratings in sharp decline.
-Collins’ approval ratings have dropped sharply in the past year, according to the polling firm Morning Consult.
-Collins reported a 16-point decline in the firm’s July 2019 report, and fell 2 more points by October.
-As of October, 49% of Mainers disapprove of Collins’ performance in office, while just 43% approve (margin of error +/- 3).
-Collins is the second-most unpopular senator in the U.S., behind Senate Majority Leader Mitch McConnell (R-KY).
-Collins voted with McConnell 90% of the time last year and 86% of the time so far this year.
+Collins’ approval ratings have dropped sharply in the past year, with her now ranked as the most unpopular senator in the U.S., according to the polling firm Morning Consult.
+Collins’ disapproval rating was a career-high 52% in the poll’s most recent report, a 25-point drop since Trump took office.
 This poll suggests that Mainers are paying closer attention to Collins’ voting record, and holding her accountable for her votes for the GOP tax bill, Brett Kavanaugh, and a slate of extremist judicial nominees.